d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 ## Summary

 * Deferred initialization is a good thing.
-It allows Gluon to set many things automagically and it removes a great source of errors from defining novel network architectures.
+It allows Gluon to set many things automatically and it removes a great source of errors from defining novel network architectures.
 * We can override this by specifying all implicitly defined variables.
 * Initialization can be repeated (or forced) by setting the `force_reinit=True` flag.